Everyone

 2. Get a Report of Exploitation Assessment Letter

-If Employment New Zealand believes you have a credible complaint of migrant worker exploitation and you fit the assessment criteria above, we will provide you with a Report of Exploitation Assessment Letter (RoEAL).
+If we believe you have a credible complaint of migrant worker exploitation and you fit the assessment criteria above, we will provide you with a Report of Exploitation Assessment Letter (RoEAL).

 3. Apply to Immigration New Zealand with your letter

-You can use your Report of Exploitation Assessment letter to apply to Immigration New Zealand for the Migrant Exploitation Protection Visa.
+You can use your RoEAL to apply to Immigration New Zealand for the Migrant Exploitation Protection Work Visa.
 The letter must accompany your application.
+You must apply for the MEPV within 1 month of the date the letter was sent to you.

 Migrant exploitation - Immigration New Zealand(external link)